Naasz rejected any criticism that social media is too new or too lightweight a topic to be worthy of an academic degree.

 Google was among the companies Centenary officials consulted when designing the program.

-“The program Centenary College is launching in social media will help fill the gap we see today in analytic talent and appears to be on the forefront of instilling the skills colleges should be teaching to future professionals,” said Kevin Hartman, head of analytics for Google’s consumer goods and entertainment sector.
+“The program Centenary University is launching in social media will help fill the gap we see today in analytic talent and appears to be on the forefront of instilling the skills colleges should be teaching to future professionals,” said Kevin Hartman, head of analytics for Google’s consumer goods and entertainment sector.

 The first courses at the center include Social Media Marketing, Digital Advertising, Digital Analytics and Social Media Strategy and Consulting.